Daren Mosengo

-Daren Nbenbege Mosengo (born 11 August 2006) is a French professional football player who plays as a defensive midfielder for Ligue 1 club Le Havre.
+Daren Nbenbege Mosengo (born 11 August 2006) is a French professional footballer who plays as a defensive midfielder for Ligue 1 club Le Havre.

 Career

-Mosengo is a product of the youth academies of EB Saint-Cyr-sur-Loire, Versailles, and Le Havre.
-On 27 May 2023, he signed a youth contract with Le Havre until 2026, and debuted with their reserves in 2024.
-On 2 July 2024, he signed his first professional contract with Le Havre until 2027.
-He debuted with Le Havre as a substitute in a 3–1 loss to Monaco on 16 August 2025.
+Mosengo is a product of the youth academies of AFC Saint-Cyr l'école, Versailles, and Le Havre.
+On 27 May 2023, he signed a youth contract with Le Havre until 2026, and made his debut for their reserves in 2024.
+On 2 July 2024, he signed his first professional contract with the club, running until 2027.
+Mosengo made his debut for Le Havre as a substitute in a 3–1 loss to Monaco on 16 August 2025.

 International career

 Born in France, Mosengo is of DR Congolese descent and holds dual French-DR Congo citizenship.
 In September 2024, he was called up to the France U19s.